smiirl/smiirl-library-php/README.md

 ### JSON: output a valid JSON

 The JSON method consists in exposing a valid endpoint that the counter will monitor.
-For example, if you set the counter to monitor this URL https://api.smiirl.com/number, your counter will display 1.
+For instance, if you set the counter to monitor this URL https://api.smiirl.com/number, your counter will display 1.
 For this method, you need a webserver to host your code.

 **Example:**